Abu Dhabi

 Finance

 The finance sector in Abu Dhabi plays a critical role in the emirate’s economic diversification strategy.
 The city has established itself as a leading financial center in the region, attracting global banks, investment firms, and financial institutions.
-The Abu Dhabi Global Market (ADGM), an international financial free zone, serves as a key financial hub, offering a strong regulatory environment and world class infrastructure.
+The Abu Dhabi Global Market (ADGM), an international financial free zone, serves as a key financial hub, offering a strong regulatory environment and world-class infrastructure.
 ADGM has positioned Abu Dhabi as a gateway for financial services, facilitating investments and financial transactions across the Middle East, Africa, and South Asia.
-Additionally, the emirate is focusing on technology enabled innovation in financial services, Islamic finance, and sustainable finance as part of its broader financial strategy, aligning with global trends and further strengthening its position in the global financial landscape.
+Additionally, the emirate is focusing on technology-enabled innovation in financial services, Islamic finance, and sustainable finance as part of its broader financial strategy, aligning with global trends and further establishing itself in the worldwide financial ecosystem.

 Geography